MS GNV Aries

 The ship's name was also changed from Norsea to Pride of York, to bring the names in line with the rest of the P&O Ferries fleet.

 In October 2020, P&O announced that the sister ships, and Pride of York and Pride of Bruges to be withdrawn due to the decline in traffic caused by the COVID-19 pandemic.
 The final service from Hull left on 9 December 2020.

 In 2021, both were sold to Grandi Navi Veloci with Pride of York being renamed GNV Aries.

+In October 2024, GNV Aries was sold to a Turkish demolition yard for scrap It was beached at the Aliağa Ship Breaking Yard in January 2025.